All other countries can join the United States in this initiative.

 It is a simple and stunningly good act of peace that’s far better than their alternative.

-It is a national expression of love, a public gesture that says we are capable of letting life continue.
+It is an international expression of love, a gesture that says we are capable of letting life continue.

-Federal agencies already have the authority to do this.
+American federal agencies were given the authority to do this long ago.
 Under 43 U.S.C. § 1732, the Department of the Interior may lease or designate land for special, humane purposes.
 Under 7 U.S.C. § 2143, the Animal Welfare Act provides for the humane handling and transport of animals.
-A federal program, designed with compassion and ecological responsibility, is fully allowable under existing law.
+Federal programs were designed long ago with compassion and ecological responsibility in mind.
+(And new laws are being considered * requiring * highly ethical release of shelter animals.)

-In a country where over 70% of households share their lives with a pet, this idea is likely to bring joy to millions.
-For people who understand what it means to hold an animal close, the thought of giving freedom, rather than finality, is not only understandable—it is deeply moving.
+For people who understand what it means to hold an animal close, giving freedom instead of finality is not only understandable—it is deeply moving.

-It would feel it in a quiet patch of forest, where a cat once behind bars now sleeps beneath branches.
-It would feel it in the hush of dusk, where a dog moves freely beneath the stars.
-It would feel it in every heart that has ever looked into the eyes of an animal and seen something alive, something joyful, something whole.
+We feel it in a quiet patch of forest, where a cat once behind bars now sleeps beneath branches.
+We feel it in the hush of dusk, where a dog moves freely beneath the stars.
+We feel it in every heart that has ever looked into the eyes of an animal and seen something alive, something joyful, something whole.

 It is about choosing love.